toopster/toopster.github.io/_posts/2021-09-07-time_poor_not_poor_time_management.markdown

 <img src="post_images/2021-09-07-google_quote.jpg" alt="Liane Moriarty Google Quote" />

-It's an incredibly obvious tool but I have found myself using Google to resolve a problem almost daily.
+It's an incredibly obvious tool, but I have found myself using Google to resolve a problem almost daily.

 I might be knee deep in code, attempting to execute a task and I either can't remember how to do something or it's something completely brand new to me.